amanmadov/msin616-final-project/README.md

 <br/>

+### Query 1

-### I. List the title of the book that is the most popular book to be borrowed.
+List the title of the book that is the most popular book to be borrowed.
 (Namely, it has been borrowed most often number of times )

 <br/>

 ```sql
 SELECT  t.title
         ,COUNT(id) AS [Borrowed Count]